RyAndrew/letsrobot_pygame_overlay/README.md

 2. Install pygame: sudo apt install python3-pygame
 3. launch with sudo

+## Gotchas
+* Watch out for your CPU usage.
+If you start getting ffmpeg errors or stream delays its beacuse grabbing and merging data from the framebuffer is too slow.
+* * This can be fixed by lowering the resolution of your framebuffer with raspi-config

 This python script uses pygame to create a video stats overlay for use on https://LetsRobot.TV